dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/count-businesses-in-city.md

 }
 {
   "business_id": "G2Re2E5Jkv_UF1xrenSsDg",
-  "full_address": "4500 E Cactus Rd\nPhoenix, AZ 85032", "open": true, "categories": ["Department Stores", "Fashion", "Shopping"], "city": "Phoenix", "review_count": 11, "name": "Macy's", "neighborhoods": [], "longitude": -111.9820907, "state": "AZ", "stars": 4.0, "latitude": 33.599323599999998, "type": "business"}
+  "full_address": "4500 E Cactus Rd\nPhoenix, AZ 85032",
+  "open": true, "categories": ["Department Stores", "Fashion", "Shopping"], "city": "Phoenix",
+  "review_count": 11,
+  "name": "Macy's",
+  "neighborhoods": [],
+  "longitude": -111.9820907,
+  "state": "AZ",
+  "stars": 4.0,
+  "latitude": 33.599323599999998,
+  "type": "business"
+}
 ```

 The data is in JSON format.
 It is well structured for processing.
-However we cannot use FileInputFormat becuase, we need to strip down the braces and there could be nested JSON structure inside.
+However we cannot use FileInputFormat because we need to strip down the braces and there could be nested JSON structure inside.

-Hence it is clear, we have to write our own custom Input Format class.
+Hence it is clear we have to write our own custom Input Format class.
 Fortunately, the json library comes with a parse, which we can directly use.

 ###Step 2: Designing the custom InputFormat